 If it’s appropriate for your brand, consider partnering with social media influencers who can promote your brand on their channels.
 Of course, you should only partner with influencers who align with your brand image and share your target audience.
 Encourage them to be creative and authentic in how they promote your brand so their followers are more likely to support you.

 6. Use a variety of media, like video and podcasts.

 A solid presence on various media and platforms can increase your brand visibility.
 Consider creating visual content, especially video branding.
 Whether you post long-form tutorial videos or 30-second clips, find a video flow that works for you and your audience, and post regularly.

 Another avenue is podcasting, which has become a popular medium.
 Although it isn’t difficult to start, creating a successful podcast takes time and effort.
 Choose a topic and episode format that will resonate with your audience.
 You might also consider interviewing relevant or high-profile guests on your podcast to attract a larger following.
-[Read related article: How to Launch a Podcast on a Shoestring Budget]
+[Read related article: Better Than Coffee: 10 Podcasts That Will Inspire Your Mornings]

 7. Invest in online reputation management.

 Online reputation management is exactly what it sounds like.
 Every established brand has an online reputation, and customers can have a negative impact on that reputation.
 We’ve all seen posts from disgruntled customers complaining about companies or services.
 Taking the time to understand how reviews work – and how to respond to online reviews – can help you control how your business and brand are seen online.

 Investing in a reputation management system can help you stay on top of the way your brand is seen online.
 If there are negative reviews or misinformation about your business, you can quickly address the problem and strengthen your reputation.